spectrocloud/librarium/content/docs/04-clusters.md

 * Securing the cluster infrastructure and configuration according to the relevant OS, Kubernetes, and cloud security best practices.

-* Deployment of additional Add-ons such as Prometheus, Permissions Manager, or Vault, as specified in the cluster profile.
+* Deployment of additional Add-ons such as Prometheus, Permissions Manager, or Vault, as specified in the Cluster Profile.

 # Images

-Palette provides Virtual Machine (VM) images for cluster-computing infrastructure out of the box for the most recent versions of operating systems such as Ubuntu or CentOS.
+Palette provides Virtual Machine (VM) images for cluster-computing infrastructure out of the box for the most recent versions of Operating Systems such as Ubuntu or CentOS.
 These images are security-hardened based on the respective CIS Benchmarks.
 In addition, Kubernetes components such as kubelet, kubeadm, etc. are preinstalled in these images.
 The specific image for a cluster is derived from the Operating System and Kubernetes packs configured in the cluster profile.

 The out-of-the-box images are hosted in the public cloud (AWS - AMI, Azure - VHD) or Palette's storage repository (vSphere - OVA).
 During provisioning, the image is copied (if missing) to the desired cloud region or downloaded onto a private data center.